Bring Back Launchpad on macOS 26 Tahoe

 Getting Started with Launchie

-Ready to restore your Launchpad experience?
+Ready to restore your Launchpad-style workflow?
 Here’s how to get started:

 The Verdict